peternoyes/dodo-doc/content/mainboard/memory.md

 | Pin(s)      | Discription                 |
 | ----------- | --------------------------- |
 | Address     | A0 - A14 address lines.
-Note that the 65C02 as an additional address line because the 65C02 has 64KB total address space.
+Note that the 65C02 has an additional address line because the 65C02 has 64KB total address space.
 A15 from the processor is connected to the [glue logic](/mainboard/gluelogic).
 | Data        | D0 - D7 data bus
 | WE          | Write enable.
 Conneced to WR which is generated from the RW signal from the 65C02.
 See [glue logic](/mainboard/gluelogic).
 | OE          | Output enable (Read).
 Connected to RD which is also generated from the RW signal